neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification.md

 ### 2.1.
 Serialization

-Messages and their contents are serialized into network streams using [PackStream](../packstream/packstream-specification-v1.md).
+Messages and their contents are serialized into network streams using [PackStream Specification](../packstream/packstream-specification.md).
 Each message is represented as a PackStream structure with a fixed number of fields.
 The message type is denoted by the structure signature, a single byte value.

+**Serialization is specified with PackStream Version 1.**

 ### 2.2.
 Chunking